"The Place Where People Want to Be": BAC members help transform Indianapolis’ Bottleworks District into multi-use mecca

 Exterior of the historic Coca-Cola bottling plant before (left) and after (right) restoration performed by BAC Local 4 IN/KY members.

-BAC Local 4 IN/KY members on the job, from left, Justin Tucker, Joe Page, Nick Montoya, Joel Matthews, Abel Rojas, Ty Dickerson, and Andrew Page.
+Picture on the left, BAC Local 4 IN/KY member John Foradori painting the exterior wall of the historic building.
+Picture on the right, BAC Local 4 IN/KY members on the job, from left, Justin Tucker, Joe Page, Nick Montoya, Joel Matthews, Abel Rojas, Ty Dickerson, and Andrew Page.

-looks, keeping as much of the existing glass block as possible.
+For the glass block restoration, the Bottleworks’ designers did their best to restore the windows' looks, keeping as much of the existing glass block as possible.
 All the original glass block windows were ground out and repointed to match the original look.
 During the construction process, the designers also decided to use thin brick on the new penthouse, which Purdy says was no easy task.
 “The walls are 30 feet high, and all of the material had to be moved by hand.
 This part of the project consisted of 40,000 thin bricks with the use of the Tab TI system.
 This system utilizes continuous insulation with the Air Barrier system.”

 To a craftworker, working to keep the look of such a historic landmark was both rewarding and confounding.
 “Honestly the most challenging part was trying to match the original work,” says Brian Bandy, Purdy LLC’s Project Superintendent and BAC Local 4 IN / KY member.
 “Taking demo and salvaged brick to patch and repair walls for a seamless finish.
 It was a fun and challenging project that took coordination of all trades.”